-- Most medical schools have similar pre-rerquisites, including the following:
+- Most medical schools have similar pre-requisites, including the following:

-- One year of general biology (BILD 1, 2, 3 or upper-division Bio courses) + 4 unit upper division Bio lab
+- One year of general biology (BILD 1, 2, 3 or upper-division Biology courses) + 4 unit upper division Biology lab

 - One year of math

-- Two quarters of calculus (usually Math 10 or 20 series)
+- Two quarters of calculus (usually MATH 10 series or 20 series)